cchauve/PlasBin/README.md

 ```
 Additional arguments
 ```
---rd_ratio          Minimum read depth of a contig to be considered a seed. (default: 0.3 * median read depth of the graph) --min_gd	     	Minimum gene density necessary for a contig to be considered as a seed. (default: 0.45)
+--rd_ratio			Minimum read depth of a contig to be considered a seed. (default: 0.3 * median read depth of the graph) --min_gd			Minimum gene density necessary for a contig to be considered as a seed. (default:.45)
 --max_len 			Gene-containing contigs longer than max_length are not used as seeds. (default: 1750000)
 ```
 4. Weight for the gene density term and GC content term in the objective function.